thumbliner/thumbliner/small-talk.md

 Studying music and metaphor.<br>

 Do you agree with `insert trend`?
-On that, I have, not formed any insightful thoughts.<br>
+On that, I have, not formed any insights.<br>

 What is your philosophy of `insert subject`?
 What about it?<br>